rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 ## 3. Calculating Player Stats Overall

 In the final section of this post, I'll be detailing how I constructed the `atp_stats_overall_by_player` data frame.
-This data frame is extremely similar to the `atp_stats_by_player_by_year` data frame created in the previous section, except that this new data frame will contain ovearll player statistics.
+This data frame is extremely similar to the `atp_stats_by_player_by_year` data frame created in the previous section, except that this new data frame will contain overall player statistics.
 In other words, each row will contain a player's averaged match stats for all years that player was in the original data frame.

 My methods used to create the below data frame are almost identical to the methods used above.
 In short, I created a data frame for all the match winners, followed by all the match losers, and then joined these data frames together.
 After creating this intermediary data frame and performing a little data cleaning, I used `mutate` to determine total counts of match statistics for each player, such as `total_matches_won` and `total_minutes`.

-Finally, from these total counts, I used `mutute` once more to construct overall match percentages for each individual player.
+Finally, from these total counts, I used `mutate` once more to construct overall match percentages for each individual player.
 The statistics calculated are identical to those calculated in the second section above.

 The main difference in constructing `atp_stats_overall_by_player` from `atp_stats_by_player_by_year` was grouping only by the player ID variable, and not both the player ID variable and `year`.

-For this reasoning and to eliminate redundencies, my explanations for this section will be sparse.
-For more indepth explanations of my thinking and reasoning, refer to the analogous section of the code from the second section.
+For this reasoning and to eliminate redundancies, my explanations for this section will be sparse.
+For more in-depth explanations of my thinking and reasoning, refer to the analogous section of the code from the second section.

 The first chunk of code below is constructing the match winner and match loser data frames.